ecmwf/polytope-mars/docs/user_guide/timeseries.md

 ds = earthkit.data.from_source("polytope", "ecmwf-mars", request, stream=False, address='polytope.ecmwf.int')
 ```
+The following will return a timeseries starting on `2024-10-06 00:00:00` with steps from `0` to `360` including all steps available in between, for the parameters `164/167/169` at the point given.
+This data will be returned for each ensemble number requested.

-The data returned will be the same as the request above. `"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
+`"polytope"` refers to the underlying service being used to return the data. `"emcwf-mars"` is the dataset we are looking to retrieve from.
 Setting `stream=False` returns all the requested data to us once it is available. `address` points to the endpoint for the polytope server.

 Notes:
 * The data has to exist in the fdb on the polytope server.